-The C.A.R.E.
-Team shall work with appropriate campus departments, law enforcement, and mental health agencies to expedite assessment and intervention.
-The team will also develop comprehensive fact-based assessment of students, employees, or other individuals who may present a threat to the University.
+The CARE Team shall work with appropriate University departments, law enforcement, and mental health agencies to expedite assessment and intervention.
+The team will also develop comprehensive, fact-based assessment of the behavior of students, employees, or other individuals who may present a threat to the University.

-The Associate Vice President of the Department of Public Safety may enlist (1) the expertise and assistance of resources outside the University as needed and (2) anyone with knowledge of the reported situation.
+The CARE Team may enlist (1) the expertise and assistance of resources outside the University as needed and (2) anyone with knowledge of the reported situation.